 Grief triggers evoke sudden reminders of the person who died that can cause powerful emotional responses in children who are grieving.
 Although they are most common in the first few months after the death, they may happen months or years later, although the strength of the emotions generally lessens with time.
 Some triggers, such as a Mother's Day activity in class or a father-daughter dance at school, are easier to identify, but grief triggers can be ubiquitous and often difficult to anticipate.
 A child may pass by a stranger wearing the same perfume as her aunt or hear a song that her grandfather used to sing and be reminded of the loss.
 Parents can work with teachers to both minimize likely triggers in school settings and create a "safety" plan wherein students know they can leave the classroom if necessary.
 If children know that they can leave if they need to, they are less likely to feel overwhelmed or afraid they will cry in class.
-As a result, they will rarely need to exit and are more able to remain within the classroom and engaged in the classwork.14
+As a result, they will rarely need to exit and are more able to remain within the classroom and engaged in the classwork.13

-Anniversaries of the death, birthdays of the deceased, holidays, special events, and major transitions (eg, changing schools, graduating high school, moving homes) are also times when a close family member or friend's absence will be acutely felt.
+Anniversaries of the death, birthdays of the deceased, holidays, special events, and major transitions (eg, changing schools, graduating high school, moving homes) are also times when a loved one's absence will be acutely felt.
 Pediatricians can help the family find ways to meaningfully honor these events.
 The medical home is uniquely well suited to provide ongoing periodic bereavement support.
-Pediatricians can invite children and their families to reach out for assistance and advice as children adjust to the loss over time.
+Pediatricians should invite children and their families to reach out for assistance and advice as children adjust to the loss over time.
 However, many individuals who are grieving may not anticipate the challenges posed by anniversaries or events or may feel uncomfortable imposing on the physician for advice for what they believe to be a normative and universal experience.
-Pediatricians can, instead, schedule follow-up appointments to coincide with such timed events (eg, just before the start of a new school year; just before the first-year anniversary of the death), when modest changes in the timing make it practical, or can call, write, or e-mail a patient or family periodically to check in and let the child and family know of their continued availability and interest.
+Pediatricians can, instead, schedule follow-up appointments to coincide with such timed events (eg, just before the start of a new school year; just before the first-year anniversary of the death), when modest changes in the timing make it practical, or can call, write, or e-mail a patient/family periodically to check in and let the child and family know of their continued availability and interest.
+Pediatricians interested in providing significant direct bereavement support for children and families within their practice can explore coding by time for counseling and coordination of care to maximize reimbursement for these services.
 When the pediatrician lets the family know he or she is still concerned and available, it increases the chances that the child or family will seek advice and assistance when needed.
-Pediatricians interested in providing significant direct bereavement support for children and families within their practice can explore the use of appropriate coding, including coding by time, to maximize payment for these services.